 Stevens Graduate Fellowship

 The Benjamin H. Stevens Graduate Fellowship in Regional Science was established in 1998 in memory of Dr. Benjamin H. Stevens (1929–1997), an intellectual leader whose selfless devotion to graduate students as teacher, advisor, mentor, and friend continues to have a profound impact on the field of Regional Science.
-Graduate students enrolled in Ph.D. programs in North America are eligible to compete for the Benjamin H. Stevens Graduate Fellowship in support of their dissertation research in Regional Science.
+Graduate students enrolled in Ph.D. programs in North America who have completed their coursework are eligible to compete for the Benjamin H. Stevens Graduate Fellowship in support of their dissertation research in Regional Science.
+For more details about applying: https://www.narsc.org/newsite/awards-prizes/stevens-graduate-fellowship/applications/

 Fundraising to support the Stevens Fellowship Fund, begun in 1998, is ongoing.
-Donations may be made either via credit card by accessing the User Area of the NARSC website or by sending a check to: The Stevens Fellowship Fund / First Financial Bank, Attn: Danville Trust Department / One Towne Center / Danville, IL 61832 USA.
+Donations may be made either by sending a check to: The Stevens Fellowship Fund / First Financial Bank, Attn: Danville Trust Department / One Towne Center / Danville, IL 61832 USA, or via credit card through the members area of the NARSC website.
+For more details about the Fund and donations: https://www.narsc.org/newsite/awards-prizes/stevens-graduate-fellowship/donation-to-narscs-stevens-graduate-student-fellowship-fund/

 The Stevens Graduate Fellowship in Regional Science has been awarded to the following students: